sanjsingh07/Domi-chain/docs/src/developing/programming-model/accounts.md

 ```

 Accordingly, a minimum-size account will be immediately removed after creation
-if the transferred lamports are less than or equal to 2,439.
+if the transferred tock are less than or equal to 2,439.

 ### Rent exemption